00sapo/Essentia.jl/Readme.md

     is not possible because of C++ vector implementation)
 * You can still create and pass C++ data by using `icxx` and `cxx` macros to avoid data copy
-* Composition of functions with no-copy between input-output
+* Composition of functions except for input/output of each call

 ## Missing